igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify.md

 ![Netlify New Site Deploy Browser](/img/content/article/start-blogging-with-github-hugo-and-netlify/netlify-new-site-deploy-browser.png)

 To conclude this tutorial, I want to add that it is my second attempt to start blogging.
 My first try was in 2016, but it didn't go any further than creating an empty website.
 Back then, I used [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://pages.github.com/) to build and host the blog.
-I hope that I will have enough time, focus and energy to continue publishing new content, and my second attempt will be successful.
+I hope that my second attempt will be successful, and I will have enough time, focus and energy to publish new content regularly.

 Continue reading the series:

-* Configure Custom Domain in Netlify(coming soon)
+**Configure Custom Domain and HTTPS in Netlify(coming soon)**